 Other than in respect of the Series 2021-A Class A Preferred Shares, the holders of Pembina's Class A Preferred Shares are entitled to receive fixed or floating cumulative dividends, as applicable.
 Dividends on the Series 1, 3, 5, 7, 9, 21 and 22 Class A Preferred Shares are payable quarterly on the first day of March, June, September and December, if, as and when declared by the Board of Directors of Pembina.
-Dividends on the Series 15, 17 and 19 Class A Preferred Shares are payable on the last day of March, June, September and December and December in each year, if, as and when declared by the Board of Directors of Pembina.
 Dividends on the Series 15, 17 and 19 Class A Preferred Shares are payable on the last day of March, June, September and December in each year, if, as and when declared by the Board of Directors of Pembina.
 Dividends on the Series 25 Class A Preferred Shares are payable on the 15th day of February, May, August and November in each year, if, as and when declared by the Board of Directors of Pembina.